-• Provide a Business Loan Program and a Storefront Improvement Program for new, emerging or expanding small businesses that create or retain jobs for low-and moderate-income workers, address building code violations, handicapped access, and/or leverage private investment.
+- Provide a Business Loan Program and a Storefront Improvement Program for new, emerging or expanding small businesses that create or retain jobs for low-and moderate-income workers, address building code violations, handicapped access, and/or leverage private investment. - Offer technical assistance, training, design guidance, location service, and referrals for owners of microenterprises or businesses that create or retain jobs for low-and moderate-income workers.
+Provide program delivery for the business loan program, oversight of the Salem Redevelopment Authority, and funding for the Salem Main Streets and other economic development programs

-• Offer technical assistance, training, design guidance, location service, and referrals for owners of microenterprises or businesses that create or retain jobs for low-and moderate-income workers.
-Provide program delivery for the business loan program, oversight of the Salem Redevelopment Authority, and funding for the Salem Main Streets and other economic development programs social service needs of low-to moderate-income households and special needs populations through anti-poverty, self-sufficiency, quality of life, enrichment and instruction programs, including programs for immigrants, non-English speaking residents, youth and seniors, homeless individuals and families, as well as specialized education programs for adults.
+Need: Support community development needs by targeting resources to support the social service needs of low-to moderate-income households and special needs populations through anti-poverty, self-sufficiency, quality of life, enrichment and instruction programs, including programs for immigrants, non-English speaking residents, youth and seniors, homeless individuals and families, as well as specialized education programs for adults.